yosbelms/cor/docs/reference.md

 ## Variables and Lexical Scoping

 Cor does not has a keyword to declare variables, instead Cor declares it for you the first time it is used.
 If a variable with equal name is declared in outer scope the compiler will assume you are using the declared outside.
-Unless writing the variable as a simple statement.
+Unless you write the variable as a simple statement.
 This technique is called **variable announcing**.

 Example:
 ```